 On the first day, after having knocked off the Blue Mosque, Aya Sofya, Basilica Cistern and the Grand Bazar within a few hours, I was exhausted.
 I went back to my hostel for a nap, but woke up just as tired.
 So then I decided to take the tram until I got bored.
 I got on at the Sulthanamet stop and basically sat on the tram until I couldn’t get any further.
 With a good podcast series in my ears, this was the perfect way to see what the outskirts of Istanbul looked like.
 And so I sat there with my eyes glued to the window for about three hours.

-After my tram adventure, I discovered my favorite part of town, and so walking around Karaköy became a favorite activity of mine; something I did on all three of my days in Istanbul.
+After my tram adventure, I discovered my favourite part of town, and so walking around Karaköy became a favourite activity of mine; something I did on all three of my days in Istanbul.
 Karaköy is to Istanbul what Nørrebro is to Copenhagen, and those who know me know that the love I feel for Nørrebro is serious business, and thus I instantly felt at home among all of the street art, the grungy feel, the many cool restaurants and small shops.

 Eat lots of food.
-Well this is really a given anywhere in the world, but the Turkish cusine is really nice.
+Well this is really a given anywhere in the world, but the Turkish cuisine is really nice.
 I’m especially a huge fan of meze.
 It’s the turkish version of tapas, and everyone that knows me know that I loooooove tapas.
 I also loved the turkish ice cream (although I didn’t try it in Istanbul) as it’s consistency is more gewy than any other ice cream I’ve had.
 And the corn being sold all over.
 And the fish sandwich (balik ekmek) served on the waterfront.

 My love of roof top action goes hand in hand with wanting to see any city from a birds eye view, but the roof top action is more about eating and drinking while doing so.
 I was lucky that the hostel I had booked had an awesome roof top, so every morning my breakfast was spent gazing out over the Bosporus and on to the Asian side of the city.